 Once an application has been approved for potential inclusion in the upcoming HSP, a Program Manager is assigned to meet with the potential sub-recipient to discuss the project in detail before a grant execution.

-Round 3: Once the negotiation phase is complete, a final review by the administrative staff before the grant application is certified by the grantee, and funding is approved by the Director.
+Round 3: Once the negotiation phase is complete, the grant application is certified by the grantee, and funding is approved by the Director.

 Evidence-based Strategies